v3labs/doctrine-extensions/README.md

 V3 Labs Doctrine ORM Extensions
 ===============================

-I am aware that there are several other libraries like this, but in each of them there are things I don't like.

 This is a work in progress!
+Things will change.
+A translatable extension is in the works.

 Timestampable
 -------------